Necessary cookies

 Cookies that are used to analyze how you as a visitor use our website, which in turn helps us to improve the website.

-The roundwood prices on delivery timber increased for both sawlog and pulpwood during the second quarter of 2022 in comparison to the first quarter of 2022.
-The sawlog price increased by 3 percent and pulpwood by almost 9 percent.
+The roundwood prices on delivery timber increased for both sawlog and pulpwood during the second quarter of 2023 when compared with the first quarter of 2023.
+The sawlog price increased by 3 per cent and pulpwood by almost 6 per cent.

-The cost of felling increased by 2 per cent in 2021, according to new statistics from the Swedish Forest Agency and Skogforsk.
-Costs have risen every year since 2017, by 15 percent in all.
-The producer price index has risen by 17 percent during the same period.
+The cost of felling increased by 11 per cent in 2022, according to new statistics from the Swedish Forest Agency and Skogforsk.
+Costs for regeneration felling have risen every year since 2017, by 29 percent in all.
+The producer price index has risen by 42 per cent during the same period.

-The Swedish felling increased to record levels in 2021 and amounted to just under 97 million cubic meters standing volume according to preliminary statistics from the Swedish Forest Agency.
-Swedish felling has never been higher, with the exception of 2005 following the storm Gudrun.
+The Swedish felling remained high in 2022 and amounted to just under 96 million cubic meters standing volume according to preliminary statistics from the Swedish Forest Agency.
+The annual Swedish felling has been at a record level two years in a row, with the exception of 2005 and 2007 following the storms Gudrun and Per.

-1.3 million hectares of forest land were voluntary set-asides during 2021 and the certified area was 15 million hectares.
-Both voluntary set-asides and certified area were relatively unchanged since 2020, according to the Swedish Forest Agency’s statistics.
+1.4 million hectares of forest land were voluntary set-asides during 2022 and the certified area was 14.8 million hectares.
+Both voluntary set-asides and certified area increased marginally since 2021, according to the Swedish Forest Agency’s statistics.